bretto36/docs/docs/tenancy/1.x/tutorial-multi-database.md

     }
 }
 ```
 Right now we're providing an empty array as a connection setting.
 This won't work, and we will have to implement some logic in order to provide an actual connection configuration.
-You can do 2 different types of setups in this case:
+There are 2 different options that can be used:
 - You can put all the logic for a connection here.
 - You can fire off a `Configuring` event in order to configure it in a different listener.